Why the Sacred Cow Symbol Was Central in Ancient Egypt: Myths & Gods

 Cows have played a major role in the ancient Egyptian religion from pre-dynastic times until the end of historical times, so we find that one of the oldest symbols used by the ancient Egyptians was the symbol of the cow as a model for the goddess of the sky.
 This model was known in pre-dynastic times.

-Who Was the Sky Goddess Nut and Why Was She Important?
+Who Was the Sky Goddess Nut and Why Was She Sacred in Ancient Egypt?

 Cows symbolized the goddess Nut, the goddess of the sky, and this quality was not limited to Nut, but was carried by all celestial goddesses such as Nut, Hathor, Isis, and others.